The internet is a great medium for photos. Blogging visually creates posts with greater impact and sticking power.

 This blog post is not a short course in using all those features or in how to use any particular software application.
 It's just an inventory of what to do with whatever program you've got.

-Download from camera to computer
+Download from camera or cloud to computer

 Organize the photo in photo-album program